tnation1392/tnation1392/README.md

 ---

 ### 🌐 Task API QA Project

 👉 https://github.com/tnation1392/project2-task-api-project

 A backend task management API with a focus on test automation:

-- ✅ Structured application with `app/` and `tests/` layers
+• ✅ Structured application with `app/` and `tests/` layers
-- ✅ API-focused testing using pytest
+• ✅ API-focused testing using pytest
-- ✅ Separation of business logic and routes
+• ✅ Separation of business logic and routes
-- ✅ Configuration for automated test execution
+• ✅ Input validation and clean architecture practices

-👉 Demonstrates transition from CLI testing → **API testing**
+👉 Demonstrates transition from support-focused work → backend API & QA automation

 ---